MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/deploy/schema.md

 # Target audience

-The target audience for this guide is people with a typical DevOps or site reliability engineering background and knowledge of Resource Manager, infrastructure as code, Git, and PowerShell.
+The target audience for this guide is people with a typical DevOps or site reliability engineering background and knowledge of Microsoft Azure Resource Manager, infrastructure as code, Git, and PowerShell.

 # Contents

 This article is divided in two sections.
 The first part will describe the [generic enterprise-scale Resource Manager template](./template-schema.md) to free you from writing your own Resource Manager templates unless you choose to.
-The second part of this article will explain how to deploy Resource Manager resources by updating a [enterprise-scale ARM parameters file](./parameters-schema.md).
+The second part of this article will explain how to deploy Resource Manager resources by updating an [enterprise-scale Resource Manager parameters file](./parameters-schema.md).